sclorg/dancer-ex/README.md

 4. Navigate to your repository on GitHub and click on repository settings > webhooks
 5. Paste your copied webhook url provided by OpenShift - Thats it!
 6. After you save your webhook, if you refresh your settings page you can see the status of the ping that Github sent to OpenShift to verify it can reach the server.

+###Enabling the Database sample
+To add REST and DB connectivity to this sample app, you can up date the application to launch using the code made available via this repository.
+Edit 'bin/app.psgi' to look like the following:

+	#!/usr/bin/env perl
+	use strict;
+	use warnings;
+	use FindBin;
+	use lib "$FindBin::Bin/../lib";
+	use Dancer2;
+	use inventory;
+	#use default;

+	inventory->to_app;
+	#default->to_app;
+	start;

+You will then need to rebuild the application.

 ###License
 This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to [CC0](http://creativecommons.org/publicdomain/zero/1.0/).